insin/nwb/docs/Configuration.md

 }
 ```

+#### jsNext: `Boolean`

+Determines whether or not nwb will create an ES6 modules build for tree-shaking module bundlers when you run `nwb build` for a React component or web module.

+Defaults to `true`.

 #### `umd`: `Boolean`

 Determines whether or not nwb will create a UMD build when you run `nwb build` for a React component or web module.

-Defaults to `true` when you are prompted to onfigure this by `nwb new`.
+Defaults to `true` when you are prompted to onfigure this by `nwb new`, or if you provide a UMD global variable as a command-line argument.

 #### `externals`: `Object` (only for UMD builds)